Ahmed Adeeb: Political career

 After the controversial resignation of President Mohamed Nasheed on 7 February 2012, President Waheed appointed Adeeb as Tourism Minister.
 After Abdulla Yameen was sworn in as President of Maldives, on 17 November 2013, Adeeb was appointed as Minister of Tourism, Arts and Culture.
 Apart from being the Tourism Minister, Adeeb was also the co-chair of the Economic Council until October 2015.

 Following the historic decision by the Maldives’ People's Majlis to bring first amendment to the 2007 Constitution by capping the eligibility age for presidency between 30 and 65 years and thereby paving the way for a “youth” Vice President and the impeachment of Dr. Mohamed Jameel Ahmed from his vice presidency portfolio, Adeeb was appointed as vice president on 23 July 2015.
-His appointment was endorsed by the People's Majlis by a record majority of 78 out of 85 votes in favour.
+His appointment was endorsed by the People's Majlis by a record majority of 78 out of 85 votes in favor.

-On 24 October 2015, Adeeb was arrested following the Finifenmaa yacht explosion and was charged with high treason with the Criminal Court of Maldives passing a 15-year prison sentence against him.
+On 24 October 2015, Adeeb was arrested following the Finifenmaa boat explosion and was charged with high treason with the Criminal Court of Maldives passing a 15-year prison sentence against him.
 However, the sentence was overruled on 20 May 2019 by the High Court of Maldives.